alvinj/ScalaSed/README.md

 At one point I remember thinking, “I wish I could just do this easily with Scala,” and then I had that thought again, and again.
 Finally I broke down and took some time to create this “Scala Sed” project.

+## Update: December 3, 2020

+Please see [the Sed/README.md file](Sed/README.md) for the most up-to-date documentation.
+Everything else in the remainder of this file may be helpful for historic reasons, but that README file has the latest information.

 ## Project organization

 This project contains two sub-projects: